brodieaustin/poisoned-well-novel/poisoned-well.md

 "Why not find another crossing?"

-"Because there wo not be another one for several more days, and I'm eager to cross here."
+"Because there will not be another one for several more days, and I'm eager to cross here."

 "You know this land well."